2001-Wed Mar 01 10:51:57 MST 2017

 The researchers evaluated 10 humans, eight dogs and eight ferrets.
 They compared endocannabinoid (eCB) anandamide levels before and after

 walking or running on a treadmill for 30 minutes.

 In the graph at left, the white bars represent pre-exercise anandamide, while the black bars indicate post-fast run levels.
 You can see that both humans and dogs experience a spike in the pleasurable brain chemicals following a high-intensity run.
 Ferrets not so much.

 Interestingly, the same surge in pleasurable potions wasn’t observed after the 30-minute treadmill walks in any species.
 It really is a runner’s high, not a “walker’s buzz.”

 The runner’s high is an important evolutionary tool because it encourages certain species to push harder, run longer or search farther.
 Even if you’re tired or hungry, you need to keep going, and then you have to do it all over again.
 If there was no reward system for these grueling efforts, chances are that humans would have been replaced at the top of the food chain by bears — or my

 Many endurance athletes have a hard time recollecting specific pain or suffering during long events, which is probably similar to the amnestic effect that the hormone oxytocin has on childbirth.
 It’s been said that if women could remember the pain of childbirth, they’d never have another child.
 I’m guessing that’s why I continue to do Ironman events, and why my forefathers got up each morning and set out to find food and avoid death.

-dog co-evolved, it was beneficial that we both “enjoyed” roaming farther and hunting harder.
+Since man and dog co-evolved, it was beneficial that we both “enjoyed” roaming farther and hunting harder.
 We are a perfect pair when it comes to collaborating in the wild.
 To me, this study simply validates why dogs became man’s best friend and humans became cat’s best servant.

 Like this article?
 Have a point of view to share?
 Let us know!